Separation Advice – How to protect your property when you first separate

 Determine Separation Date

-If both parties agree, it is best to formally confirm the agreed separation date in writing as this can have significant legal consequences.
-If you can not agree on the date, you may want to consider applying for a Separation Order.
-In the past, Separation Orders were used to formalize the legal separation, including the “right” to live apart.
+If both parties agree, it is best to formally confirm the agreed separation date in writing (even an email or text exchange can be sufficient) as this can have significant legal consequences.
+If you can not agree on the date, engaging a lawyer to help you understand the potential consequences of this on your relationship property is vital.
+If this cannot be resolved by negotiation as part of formalising an end of relationship agreement, you may want to consider applying for a Separation Order.
+In the past, Separation Orders were used to formalise the legal separation, including the “right” to live apart.
 These days they are mainly useful to determine a legal date of separation when there is a dispute over the date.
+A lawyer can help you determine if this is a useful step for you.

 Formalise your division of property

 Regardless of separation, or even legal divorce, a former partner or spouse will have rights to claim against your property and your estate until there is either a formal end of relationship agreement pursuant to Section 21 of the Property (Relationships) Act 1976, or Court orders dividing your property.
-This should be progressed as soon as possible.
+Whilst there are some time limits on doing so, the Courts have the discretion to extend these sometimes many years after separation.
+Steps to resolve the division of your relationship property should be progressed as soon as possible.

 There are strict legal requirements that need to be met in order to make an end of relationship agreement binding.
 Engage a skilled family lawyer to ensure you and your family are protected from future claims during your lifetime, and after your death.